 - Quick and easy to make – It only takes 3 simple ingredients and very little effort to make this cocktail.

 - Easily to batch – It’s so easy to make a pitcher of Limoncello Spritz cocktails to serve a crowd of people!
 This article covers exactly how to do that.

 What is Limoncello?

-Limoncello is an Italian liqueur made from soaking lemon rinds in neutral-flavored alcohol.
-It results in a thick, sweet, and tart liqueur that can be drunk by itself as a digestif – something to sip on after a meal to help “digest.”
-It really delicious on its own but also makes for a phenomenal cocktail ingredient.
+Limoncello is an Italian liqueur made from soaking lemon peels in neutral-flavored alcohol then adding a sugar syrup.
+It results in a thick, sweet, and tart liqueur that can be drunk by itself as a digestif, which is something to sip on after a meal to help “digest.”

 Limoncello Spritz Ingredients